A Local's Guide to the Best Street Food in Dhaka

 Peyaju, Beguni, and Chop—Traditional Bangladeshi Food

-We are fond of fried food in Bangladesh, and you will see this reflected in the street food in Dhaka.
+We are fond of fried food in Bangladesh, and you will see this reflected in the street food in Dhaka and the Dhaka cuisine in general.

 Peyaju is made of mashed lentils, and Beguni is made of brinjals along with flour, and both of them are deep fried in oil.
 In a peyaju and beguni shop, you will also find chop which is a mix of mashed potato and sliced egg which are then fried.
 I won’t be surprised if you also find some fried prawns there.